mekkablue/Python-for-Glyphs/README.md

 These are text editor snippets intended to facilitate Python development for Glyphs.app.
 Have fun.
 Since I use TextMate myself, the TextMate snippets can safely be assumed to be up to date most of the time.
 I occasionally take the time to update the Sublime Text snippets.
 Since I don’t use Atom, I depend on other people’s pull requests.
 Hence, the Atom snippets are usually out of date.
 If you want up-to-date snippets for Sublime Text or Atom, feel free to contribute to this repository on a regular basis.

-The TextMate version is the most up to date since that is the editor I use myself.

 ### Snippets

 * `gspy⇥` Basic structure of a Glyphs script that iterates through selected layers.